Bone-anchored hearing aid: Surgical procedure

 The bone behind the ear is exposed through a U-shaped or straight incision or with the help of a specially designed BAHA dermatome.
 A hole, 3 or 4 mm deep depending on the thickness of the bone, is drilled.
 The hole is widened and the implant with the mounted coupling is inserted under generous cooling to minimize surgical trauma to the bone.
+In a single stage procedure, the fixture and abutment are placed simultaneously.
+For children or patients who may damage the abutment prior to osseointegration of the fixture, a two stage procedure may be performed in which the fixture is placed first, and after osseointegration roughly 6 months later, the abutment is attached.
+In children, a sleeper implant may be placed to serve as a backup in case the main implant is damaged.

 Some surgeons perform a reduction of the subcutaneous soft tissue.
 The rationale for this is to reduce the mobility between implant and skin to avoid inflammation at the penetration site.
 This reduction of the soft tissue has been questioned and some surgeons do not perform any or a minimum of it.
 The rationale for this is that any surgery will result in some scar tissue that could be the focus of infection.
 The infections seen early during the development of the surgical procedure could perhaps be explained by the lack of seal between implant and abutment allowing bacteria to enter the space.
 A new helium tight seal may be advantageous and prevent biofilm formation.
 This will also allow the surgeon to use longer abutments should a need exist.
 Three to six weeks later or even earlier, the audiologist will fit and adjust the hearing processor according to the patient's hearing level.
 The fitting will be made using a special program in a computer.

 The original surgical procedure has been described in detail by Tjellström et al. 2001.